 Information about course categories can be found at this webpage and at the sites listing present and future courses and past courses.

-Note: No more than 2 cross-listed courses that are offered by non-Philosophy faculty members can count toward the minor.
+Note: No more than 1 cross-listed course that is offered by non-Philosophy faculty members can count toward the minor.
 There is no cap on the number of cross-listed courses offered by Philosophy faculty members that can count towards the minor.

 To earn a Concentration in Philosophy students must complete at least four courses (16 credits) in Philosophy.